seillama-io/seillama-docs/docs/devops/cloud-native-toolkit/install-toolkit.md

 ### Components

-As the name suggests, the Cloud-Native Toolkit provides a collection of tools that can be used in part or in whole to support the activities of software development life-cycle.
+As the name suggests, the Cloud-Native Toolkit provides a collection of tools that can be used in part or in whole to support the activities of software development life cycle.
 The following provides a listing of the assets that make up the Cloud-Native Toolkit:

 ![Cloud-Native Toolkit Components](../../images/toolkit/cntk-in-the-toolkit.png)